Zistack/Satisfactory-Optimizer/README.md

  * "Alternate: Alclad Casing" -> "Alclad Casing"
  * "Electrode - Aluminum Scrap" -> "Electrode Aluminum Scrap"
- * "Turbo Rifle Ammo" -> "Pckaged Turbo Rifle Ammo" (For the recipe that uses the manufacturer)
+ * "Turbo Rifle Ammo" -> "Packaged Turbo Rifle Ammo" (For the recipe that uses the manufacturer)

 There are also some additional recipes to be aware of that help plan factories.